Selecting a Water Timer for Your Irrigation System

 Timers and controllers come in many different configurations.
 It can be overwhelming and confusing when trying to choose one.
 A great place to start is to understand some basic terminology.

-- Timer is often used to refer to the ‘hose-end’ models.
-These units will attach to a standard hose faucet, also known as a ¾ inch hose thread.
+- The timer is often used to refer to the ‘hose-end’ models.
+These units will attach to a standard hose faucet, also known as a ¾ inch hose thread connection.

 - AC aka ‘Alternating Current’.
 Alternating current describes the flow of charge that changes direction periodically.
 As a result, the voltage level also reverses along with the current.
 AC is used to deliver power to houses, office buildings, etc.